-Tamika Miller is a passionate storyteller who began her career as a line producer and production supervisor for television commercials and high-profile music videos, including major brands such as Samsung, Bank of America, AT&T, Toyota and American Express, and has lent her skills to music videos for artists such as Christina Aguilera.
+Tamika Miller is a passionate storyteller who began her career as a line producer and production supervisor for high-end television commercials, including major brands such as Samsung, Bank of America, AT&T, Toyota and American Express.

 A Director/Writer currently living in Los Angeles, California, Tamika's production experience and tremendous attention to detail has contributed to her success as a filmmaker.
 In 2019, SHOOT Magazine chose Tamika as 1 of 32 NEW Directors to watch as part of their annual New Directors Showcase, presented at the Directors Guild of America in New York.

-Tamika's subsequent short narrative, Sarang Song, won the San Francisco Black Film Festival Award for Best Short and can also be seen on the Showtime Cable Network.
+Tamika's subsequent short narrative, Sarang Song, won the San Francisco Black Film Festival Award for Best Short and also aired on the Showtime Cable Network.

-She went on to write and direct /smōkd/ - a powerful short narrative that tackles the timely subject of police brutality through the eyes of twelve grand jurors deliberating the fate of a police officer. /smōkd/ won the Reel Sisters Film Festival Award for Best Short Narrative, and can be seen at film festivals around the world.
+She went on to write and direct /smōkd/ - a powerful short narrative that tackles the timely subject of police brutality through the eyes of twelve grand jurors deliberating the fate of a police officer. /smōkd/ won the Reel Sisters Film Festival Award for Best Short Narrative, and screened at numerous film festivals.

 Steven Spielberg chose Tamika as 1 of 50 finalists, out of a record-setting 12,000 submissions from around the world, to compete in his series, On the Lot - the winner of which received a $1 million development deal with DreamWorks.